MJoergen/x16-nexys4ddr/fpga/main/README.md

 This directory contains the VHDL source code for the MAIN module.

-This module contains the CPU, RAM, ROM, I/O chips, as well as performs address decoding of the CPU's memory map.
+This module contains the CPU, RAM, ROM, I/O chips, and Ethernet port, as well as performs address decoding of the CPU's memory map.

 # Test in simulation
 This module can be tested separately in simulation.
 To do this, just type